-By signing my name below, I Antoinette Mancusi, certify that I contents of the attached MOU and that all of my questions have satisfactorily. understand and agree to the full been discussed and answered My signature certifies my understanding of the terms outlined her ☐ The MOU Services Coordination, Referral and Partner C ☐ The Operating Budget ☐ The Infrastructure Funding Agreement By signing this agreement, I also certify that I have the legal authorabove) to the terms of: The MOU Services Coordination, Referral and Partner County The Operating Budget The Infrastructure Funding Agreement I understand this MOU may be executed in counterparts, each bei this MOU expires on July 1, 2025. ng considered an original, and that Docusigned by: Unfointly Manusi E178D88D30C24C0 Authorized Signatory 8/26/2022 Antoinette Mancusi, Executive Director
+By signing my name below, I Antoinette Mancusi, certify that I contents of the attached MOU and that all of my questions have satisfactorily. understand and agree to the full been discussed and answered My signature certifies my understanding of the terms outlined her ☐ The MOU Services Coordination, Referral and Partner C ☐ The Operating Budget ☐ The Infrastructure Funding Agreement • By signing this agreement, I also certify that I have the legal autho above) to the terms of: The MOU Services Coordination, Referral and Partner C The Operating Budget The Infrastructure Funding Agreement I understand this MOU may be executed in counterparts, each bei this MOU expires on July 1, 2025. ng considered an original, and that Intoinute Manusi E170D88D30C24C0 Authori ed Signatory 8/26/2022 Date Antoinette Mancusi, Executive Director